S-Dey/portfolio-site/README.md

 Here is a breakdown of principal files:

   - `index.html` - The main HTML Web page.
-  - `main.css` - This hosts the CSS for rendering the Web page.
+  - `main.css` - This file contains CSS rules for the Web page.
-  - `img/` - This directory hosts al the images.
+  - `img/` - This directory hosts all the images.
   - `LICENSE` - Contains the license terms.

 ## Frameworks Used